otrv4/otrv4/otrv4.md

 It is also important to note that the absence of a Client Profile is not a proof that a user does not support OTRv4.

-A Client Profile has an expiration time as this helps to revoke any past value stated in a previous profile.
-If a user's client, for example, changes its long-term public key, only the valid non-expired Client Profile is the one used for attesting that this is indeed the valid long-term public key.
-Any expired Client Profiles with old long-term public keys are invalid.
-Moreover, as version advertisement is public information (it is stated in the published Client Profile), a participant will not be able to delete this information from public servers (if the Client Profile is published in them).
-To facilitate version revocation or any of the other values revocation, the Client Profile can be regenerated and published once the older Client Profile expires.
-This is also the reason why we recommend a short expiration date, so values can be easily revoked.

 Notice that the valid lifetime of the long-term public key and forging public key is exactly the same as the lifetime of the Client Profile.
 If you have no valid Client Profile available for a specific long-term public key or for a specific forging public key, that long-term public key or forging public key should be treated as invalid.
-This also implies that a long term public key or forging public key can go from being valid, to invalid, and back to valid.
+This also implies that a long term public key or forging public key can go from being valid to invalid, and back to valid.
 Notice, nevertheless, that long-term public keys and forging public keys can live longer than a Client Profile.
 A long-term public keys or forging public key does not need to be generated every time a Client Profile is renewed.
 But a